icopy-site/awesome-cn/docs/awesome/awesome-algorand.md

 - [MultiSig with Algorand for Co-operative Groups](https://developer.algorand.org/tutorials/decentralised-co-operative-unions-algorand-multisignature-account/) - Decentralised co-operative unions with Algorand Multisignature Account.
 - [Adding Notes to Transactions](https://developer.algorand.org/tutorials/v2-read-and-write-transaction-note-field-python/) - Read and Write to the Transaction Note Field with Python.
 - [Create Assets with a Stateful Smart Contract](https://developer.algorand.org/solutions/using-stateful-smart-contract-to-create-algorand-standard-asset/) - Using Stateful Smart Contract To Create Algorand Standard Asset.
+- [Artificial Intelligence on Algorand](https://developer.algorand.org/solutions/artificial-intelligence-on-algorand/) - Tutorial on using machine learning to predict the transaction volume of the USDC stablecoin on the Algorand blockchain.

 ## Development Tools